RakshaAage/SPPU-2019-Pattern-TE-DSBDA-Practicals/README.md

     3. Display missing values and inconsistencies.
     4. Replace missing values using any 2 suitable

-4.Perform the following operation using titanic data set.
+4. Perform the following operation using titanic data set.
     1. check how the price of the ticket (column name: &#39;fare&#39;) for each passenger is distributed by plotting a histogram.
     2. plot a box plot for distribution of age with respect to each gender along